The CASE Approach - an evidence based intervention -

 Founder and Director of the Cape Cod Symposium

-Shawn Christopher Shea, MD is an innovator, author, and speaker in the fields of suicide prevention, clinical interviewing, and creating the therapeutic alliance.
+Shawn Christopher Shea, MD - the creator of the CASE Approach - is the director of the Training Institute for Suicide Assessment and Clinical Interviewing (TISA).
+Dr. Shea is an innovator, author, and speaker in the fields of suicide prevention, clinical interviewing, and creating the therapeutic alliance.
 He has presented over 850 presentations in the United States and - internationally - from Canada and Europe to Australia and New Zealand.

-Dr. Shea has presented an updated half-day course on the CASE Approach for 21 consecutive years at the Annual Meeting of the American Association of Suicidology representing one of the longest running courses in the history of the organization.
+Dr. Shea has presented an updated half-day course on the CASE Approach for 22 years at the Annual Meeting of the American Association of Suicidology.

 "Suicide Prevention through Sound Suicide Assessment"